v-sec0/ccna-mdnotes/Open Shortest Path First (OSPF).md

 **Topological database:** A database that contains information about all Link State Advertisements received and places the information into Dijkstra's algorithm to compute the shortest path to every network.

+**Link State Advertisement:** A OSPF data packet containing link-state and routing information that shared among OSPF routers.

+**OSPF Area:** A OSPF area is a grouping of contiguous networks and routers.
+Routers within an area share an Area ID on the interface configured for that area.
+A router can be apart of multiple areas so each interface will have the Area ID of the area it's configured to connect to.